-Elisabeth leads the Improv for Engineers co-curricular partnership program with the USC School of Dramatic Arts, to teach theater arts techniques to engineers through modules embedded in the EIS curriculum.
-She is currently producing an Improv Master Class in Virtual Reality in association with the Engineering Information Foundation, and continues to develop immersive educational experiences.
+Elisabeth coordinates the Improv for Engineers co-curricular partnership with the USC School of Dramatic Arts, to teach theater arts techniques to engineers.
+She served as P.I. on the trans disciplinary grant project Improv for Engineers Master Class in VR, sponsored by the Engineering Information Foundation, and continues to develop immersive educational experiences.

-Elisabeth leads a long-standing community outreach partnership with the Accelerated Charter Elementary School (ACES) and has designed ATLAS, a service-learning collective for EIS.
-She is a frequent faculty contributor to Viterbi K-12 STEM Center programs, such as SHINE and REACH.
+Elisabeth leads a long-standing outreach partnership with The Accelerated Schools and built ATLAS, a community engaged learning project focused on social impact.
+She is a frequent faculty contributor to Viterbi K-12 STEM Center programs.

-With a robust mentorship track record spanning two decades, Elisabeth mentors start up teams in the USC and Viterbi entrepreneurial ecosystem and engages with industry to accelerate student pathways to professional purpose and achievement.
-She has initiated two programs, DREAM and “A Board of Trustees for every Student” to provide mentorship at scale across Viterbi.
+With a robust mentorship track record spanning two decades, Elisabeth mentors start up teams in the USC and Viterbi entrepreneurial ecosystem, student organizations, and alumni to accelerate pathways to professional purpose and achievement.
+She has initiated two programs, DREAM industry mentors and “A Board of Trustees for every Student” to provide mentorship at scale across Viterbi.

-She serves on the Board of Councilors of the University Club at USC and as membership chair.
-She has served as a director for the ASEE-PSW Executive Board since 2019 and was recently elected Vice Chair for Student Awards.
+She has served on the ASEE-PSW Executive Board since 2019, and currently as Chair-Elect.
 She has served as the Associate Director of Partnership and Outreach for the Viterbi iPodia Program since 2021.

 Elisabeth has been teaching in the Viterbi School since 1999 and was previously an instructor at Harvey Mudd College.
 She holds degrees from the University of Virginia and Claremont Graduate University.